What To Do If You Find a Lost Dog in Jacksonville, FL

 - Consider other options, such as Craigslist and national lost pet registries.

-Where to Bring Lost Pets in Jacksonville, FL
+Where to Bring Lost Dogs in Jacksonville, FL

 For those who have already safely captured and checked an abandoned dog, what to do next is to bring it to a local shelter to have it checked and cared for.
 Even if you plan on keeping the pet in the interim, it may be a good idea to have the shelter scan for a microchip, register the pet, check its general health and put up more notices for the owner.
 These are the two most common places to bring the pet.